nasa/Transform-to-Open-Science/_events/2023-11-13-symposium.md

 <u>February 29th</u>

 - 9:00 AM - 11:30 AM: Coffee and tea will be available in the event space.
-- 9:00 AM - 12:00 PM: Attendees have the opportunity to explore the Kennedy Space Center Visitor Complex, accommodating for the impact on tours due to the launch.
+- 9:00 AM - 12:00 PM: Attendees have the opportunity to explore the Kennedy Space Center Visitor Complex [attractions](https://www.kennedyspacecenter.com/explore-attractions/all-attractions), accommodating for the impact on tours due to the launch.
 The event space will also be open for co-working and networking, with the TOPS PMO available until noon.

 <span style="color:red;">We ask that all attendees complete the OS101 training prior to the event.</span> Attendees will receive a certificate and pin, in addition to the digital badge awarded through the MOOC.